quantanhoi/JS_Verteiltes_System/README.md

 cd Praktikum/
 ```
 Whenever you want to run docker file, you have to change this.ipAdress of Bank to a name you want
+However I only make docker file to test the 1.
+Praktikum (Boerse to Bank), For 2. to connect to the web I just test it with bank running in terminal (with ip.Address = 'localhost')
 ````
 export class Bank {
     constructor(name, port) {